 Children are driven onto the streets for a variety of reasons: the death of parents; absent parents due to family conflict, divorce, imprisonment; children born from prostitution; domestic violence; lack of food at home or the means to send children to school and children dropping out of school.
-Living on the street, children often seek very low paid work and can be forced into begging or prostitution.
+Street-connected children may seek very low paid work and can be forced into begging or prostitution.

-On Saturdays children from disadvantaged local families will be invited to spend time at the centre where they can benefit from a good meal, recreational opportunities, counselling and help with their studies.
-This will enable us to monitor the progress and well-being of the children and provide family support where it is most needed.
+On Saturdays children living in disadvantaged situations come to the Centre where they benefit from a good meal, sporting activities, recreational opportunities, counselling and help with their studies.
+Through this programme we can work with parents and schools to monitor the progress and well-being of these vulnerable children.

 Impact